BunningsWarehouseOfficial/Synthetic-Traffic-Sign-Data/README.md

 ```

 [comment]: <> (Note that the synthetic dataset SGTSD will need aprox.
 10GB and the sample set used for training will be close to 1GB.)
-Please allow sufficient storing space when running the generator on a system.
+Please allow sufficient storage space when running the dataset generator.

 ## License
 MIT